mcquo011/weather-application/README.md

 ## Usage

 To use this weather application, simply search for a city using the search bar on the main screen.
 When the search button is clicked, the current weather will be displayed showing the date, temperature, humidity, and wind-speed.
 The next five days of weather will display below the current weather.
-The user will also see icons indicated the current weather conditions.
+The user will also see icons indicating the current weather conditions.
 Below the search bar users will see their city search history.
 If the user clicks on a previous city, that city weather will display.
 The user can clear the search histy with the "Clear history" button.

 ## Contributing